 Background: Collectively, we want everything in a president: a strong leader, a consensus builder, a good manager, a policy expert, a great communicator, an ethical model, a visionary, and a supreme negotiator.
 Some judge presidents not by their behavior—how they act—but by their values—what they believe.
 The problem here is that this opens up a can of worms: What values do we evaluate the presidents by?
 Our personal liberty, equality, justice, community, economy, and/or quality of life?
 And how should we rank order such values?
 And how evenly do we to define these values?
 There’s a vast confusion here.
 Can an American president be great without a huge crisis, such as war or depression, which he can exploit politically?
 Even if a president's’ personal qualities, such as courage or character, were stable and similar from one administration to another, do not ever-changing situations or circumstances make it most difficult to compare the leadership of presidents?
 These are all tough questions which we attempt to quantify into categories named Roles of Responsibility.

-Unit Assessment Project (The Details): You will draft two Presidents, research their term(s) of office and grade them using examples to support your arguments in each category of the Roles of Responsibility.
-Note during draft day the Lottery pick (Top 10) Presidents will not be duplicated by students.
+Unit Assessment Project (The Details): You will draft one of the Presidents, research their term(s) of office and grade them using historical evidence as examples to support your grading/arguments in each category of the Roles of Responsibility.
 The draft order will be selected by random.
 Leading up to the draft you will need to have a general idea of 2-5 presidents you're interested in discovering.
-Once the draft is complete you will then begin your research, remember to cite your sources using MLA format.
-Once you have completed your two report cards, you will be required to answer the two unit questions using examples from your two report cards:
+There will be two draft days, the first being the Lottery pick draft (Top 10 - 5 per class), which will not be duplicated or drafted by another student.
+The second day of the draft students will draft the remaining presidents before duplicates are allowed (excluding President William Henry Harrison).
+Once the drafts are complete you will then begin your research, remember to cite your sources using MLA format.
+Once you have completed your report card, you will be required to answer the two unit questions using examples from your report card:

 - What are the rights and responsibilities of citizens in a democracy?